JayBuckley7/D-D-Companion-Tool/README.md

 ## Usage

-1. Visit the GhDiceRoller website [here](https://example.com).
-2. Click on the dice you want to roll, specify any modifiers, and hit the roll button.
+2. Click on the dice you want to roll, specify any a hero to pull stats from or don't, and hit the roll button.
-3. Enjoy your dice roll results and use them in your D&D adventures!
+3. mute the dice sounds or use our dynamic roller, the sounds it plays depends on the dice material you chose special sounds will play on dice rolls of one and 20

 ## Screenshots